andykras/gptbot/README.md

 ## Overview

-This project is a Telegram bot leveraging the new Assistance API of OpenAI to integrate the conversational intelligence of ChatGPT into Telegram.
-Utilizing the AsyncOpenAI client, it allows users to interact with a GPT-powered assistant directly through Telegram messages, providing a seamless and efficient experience.
+This project is a Telegram bot that uses OpenAI's Assistant API to bring ChatGPT to Telegram.
+It uses the AsyncOpenAI client and aiogram lib

 ## Dependencies